-Using Conditional Forwarding to Query for Names in Other Namespaces
+Using Conditional Forwarding to Query for Names in Other Namespaces domain to the acme.com DNS server.

 If your internal network does not have a private root and your users need access to other namespaces, such as a network belonging to a partner company, use conditional forwarding to enable servers to query for names in other namespaces.
 Conditional forwarding in Windows Server 2003 DNS eliminates the need for secondary zones by configuring DNS servers to forward queries to different servers based on the domain name.